rdeepak2002/reddit-place-clone-server/README.md

 ## How to Use

-1. Deploy this repository (Heroku can directly deploy this project from a GitHub repo)
+1. Deploy a server application with this code (Heroku can directly deploy this go project from a GitHub repository)

 2. Add the following to your README.md file